Chem-Dry vs. Steam CleaningLearn how Chem-Dry of Nona carpet cleaning is different from the typical steam cleaner.

 We use Chem-Dry’s unique Hot Carbonated Extraction (HCE) cleaning method that covers your carpet with millions of microscopic carbonated bubbles (instead of tons of water).
 These tiny bubbles explode dirt and grime from the fibers of your carpet and raise them to the surface.
 Then, they’re easily extracted and cleaned away using our high-tech cleaning equipment.

 Why Steam Cleaning is Less Effective

 Steam cleaners have a different, less effective approach to cleaning carpets in comparison to Chem-Dry’s cleaning process.
 Steam cleaning machines work by releasing buckets full of hot, soapy water on your carpet.
 In a perfect world, all that water and soap would get sucked back up by the machine.
 However, this is not the case!
-This method of carpet cleaning leaves behind a sticky residue that attracts dirt, and it can cause mold and bacteria to grow underneath your carpet.
+This method of carpet cleaning leaves behind a sticky residue that attracts dirt.
 While steam cleaning makes your carpets look clean for a short time period, the soap residue that gets left behind can cause them to get dirty quickly again.

 Chem-Dry’s Hot Carbonating Extraction